 If you’re buying a new unlocked smartphone, there are a number of retailers where you can buy a SIM-free and unlocked smartphone.
 Our current recommendation is to buy a Moto G (this is a fantastic mid-range handset available from around £150 unlocked).

 3G & 4G Coverage from Three

 Smarty is a low-cost sub-brand of Three.
-As Three provides the underlying coverage for Smarty, customers on Smarty will get the exact same coverage as customers on Three.
+As Three provides the underlying coverage for Smarty, customers on Smarty get the exact same coverage as customers on Three.

 Like Three, Smarty also doesn’t provide any 2G coverage.
 For this reason, if you have a 2G-only handset, it won’t be possible to use the Smarty service.
 You’ll need a handset that supports at least 3G or 4G coverage before you’re able to use a Smarty SIM card.